 Tenant’s Obligations

 Tenants in commercial properties also have responsibilities concerning Electrical Installation Condition Reports (EICR), although these duties can vary based on lease agreements.
 Generally, tenants are expected to use the electrical systems safely and report any faults or hazards to the property owner or manager promptly.
 While the primary responsibility for arranging and funding EICRs typically lies with the property owner, tenants must ensure they do not impede the scheduled inspections or necessary remedial work.
 They should provide access to electricians and cooperate with any measures required to maintain compliance.
 Additionally, tenants may be held accountable for the condition of any electrical modifications or additions they make within the rented space.
 This includes ensuring such alterations comply with safety standards and do not compromise the overall electrical system.
-By fulfilling these obligations, tenants contribute to the safety and compliance of the property, fostering a secure and efficient working environment.
+By fulfilling these obligations, tenants contribute to the safety and compliance of the property, adhering to electrical safety regulations and fostering a secure and efficient working environment.
+Conducting a preliminary visual inspection of the electrical system and appliances can help identify visible issues beforehand, minimizing potential problems during the official inspection by a qualified contractor.

 Lease Agreement Clauses